tkach/CocosBlocksAnimation/README.md

 Optionally you can provide CompletionBlock that will be called after animation finish.

+You can use predefined EasingFunctions: EaseIn, EaseOut, EaseInOut by using CBAEaseIn, CBAEaseOut, CBAEaseInOut timing functions and sending it as a parameter to

+	+ (void)animateWithDuration:(NSTimeInterval)duration
+				 	 animations:(AnimationBlock)animations
+				 	repeatCount:(NSInteger)repeatCount
+				 timingFunction:(CBAEasingTimingFunction *)timingFunction
+					 completion:(CompletionBlock)completion;

 You may manipulate timing of the animation by providing your custom timing block, as in example below.